 After leading the team that won the Project Blue Button Health Design Challenge for "Best Lab Summary," I was interviewed by Healthcare Informatics about the importance of optimizing digital health records to benefit patients.

 When I worked for a healthcare communications agency in 2011, I launched a digital innovation business unit dedicated to accessibility.
 I was then interviewed as part of a radio series on healthcare thought leadership.

-For two years I was the North America and Oceania representative for the United Nations World Summit Mobile Awards.
-Today I'm part of the Rutgers University Center for Innovation Education staff, and I lecture for Rutgers four times a year.
+Since 2012 I've been the North America and Oceania representative for the United Nations World Summit Mobile Awards.
+Today I'm part of the Rutgers University Center for Innovation Education staff, and I lecture for Rutgers three times a year.